Session 1: July 16-22, 2017

 Please see the Schedule for a full discussion of the themes and events covered on a daily basis.

 Our daily meetings will be held at the Strong National Museum of Play.
-The director has made all transportation and site-visit arrangements for Landmark tours.
-Arrangements have also been made with the Hyatt Hotel to hold a number of rooms at a discounted rate for NEH Summer Scholars.
+The director has made all transportation and site visit arrangements for Landmark tours.
+Arrangements have also been made with the Holiday Inn Hotel to hold a number of rooms at a discounted rate for NEH Summer Scholars.
 Please see Accommodations for more details.

 Eligibility and Application Instructions: